Laying the groundwork

 Once we have the name, tag line and domain name, we work with you to create a matching logo identity (if that was part of the package.)
 We'll ask you for examples of logos that you admire in other industries, and we'll help determine the best logo treatment to reflect your overall brand message.
 We'll provide three to five logos per round, and gather feedback on which one(s) you like best.
 From there we fine tune the logo designs until we have one that compliments your brand name.
 For some clients, it's all about creating something "eye popping" and highly visual.
 For others, it might be more important to communicate trust and credibility.
 So we tailor the logo to match the specifics of each assignment.

 10. Finalize - Finalizing and transferring all branding elements

 Once the logo is approved, we then forward all the files in various formats for use in printing, web design and signage.
 We'll also specify the logo font type and the specific PMS colors for future reference.
 We then transfer over the domain name and provide all necessary information for immediate access.
 At this point you are good to go.
 You will have all the basics you need for a brilliant brand.

-Schedule a 15min call to discuss your branding process.
+Schedule a 15 min call to learn more about our process.